-B.2 Spent fuel management practices - Article 32 Para 1 (ii)
+B2.
+Spent fuel management practices - Article 32 Para 1 (ii)

-Spent fuel from the TRIGA research reactor is stored on site until the return shipment to the United States.
+Spent fuel from the TRIGA research reactor could be stored on site until the final return shipment to the United States.
 The dry interim storage with a capacity of 168 fuel elements is situated in the reactor building.
-At present, 8 spent fuel elements are stored on site.
+At present, no spent fuel elements are stored there.

 Storage of spent fuel is performed according to the relevant radiation protection and safeguards legislation.
 An appropriate license is needed for the storage.
 Annual inspections are performed by the licensing authority.
-Shipment is performed according to the relevant transport and safeguards legislation.
+Future shipment is performed according to the relevant transport and safeguards legislation.

-B.3 Radioactive waste management policy - Article 32 Para 1 (iii)
+B3.
+Radioactive waste management policy - Article 32 Para 1 (iii)

 The Austrian Federal Constitutional Law on Non-Nuclear Austria prohibits any kind of handling of nuclear weapons and related facilities (§ 1) as well as the construction and use of facilities for production of energy by nuclear fission (§ 2) on the Austrian territory.
-In line with Austria's attitude towards nuclear power no facilities for spent nuclear fuel and high-level radioactive waste management are operated in Austria.
+In line with Austria's attitude towards nuclear power no facilities for spent nuclear fuel and high-level radioactive waste management are in operation in Austria.